cuga-rajal/opensim_apple_arm64/README.md

 Then start the build process:

 	cd /path/to/opensim-libs/trunk/unmanaged/ubODE-OpenSim
-	brew install libtool automake
 	PATH="/opt/homebrew/opt/libtool/libexec/gnubin:$PATH"
 	./bootstrap

+The build system doesn't support multi-CPU options without hand-editing some configure files.
+Edit the following two _configure_ files:

+- [path to ubODE-OpenSim]/configure
+- [path to ubODE-OpenSim]/ou/configure

+In each of these, search for the occurence of the string "-g -O2" and in each occurence add the following compiler flags:

+	-arch arm64 -arch x86_64 -stdlib=libc++

+The flag "-stdlib=libc++" is required when building on macOS Ventura, but may not be required for earlier macOS versions.

+Then you should be able to run configure and make at the top level of the project to finish the build:

 	./configure --enable-shared --enable-double-precision

-The build system doesn't support multi-CPU options without hand-editing Makefiles.
-At this point, for building a universal binary, you need to hand-edit the following three Makefiles:

-- [path to ubODE-OpenSim]/Makefile
-- [path to ubODE-OpenSim]/ou/Makefile
-- [path to ubODE-OpenSim]/ou/src/ou/Makefile

-In each of these add the following compiler flags to any occurrence of CFLAGS, CPPFLAGS and CXXFLAGS:

-	-arch arm64 -arch x86_64

-Then you should be able to run the following commands at the top level of the project to finish the build:

 	make
 	cp -f ode/src/.libs/libubode.5.dylib /path/to/opensim/bin/lib64/libubode-[version]-[date]-universal.dylib